tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

 For version 2017-07-29 and above, `Deleted`, `DeletedTime` and `RemainingRetentionDays` appear when this operation includes the `include={deleted}` parameter.
 These elements do not appear if this blob was not deleted.
 These elements appear for blob or snapshot that are deleted with `DELETE` operation when soft delete feature was enabled. `Deleted` element is set to true for blobs and snapshots that are soft deleted. `Deleted-Time` corresponds to time when the blob was deleted. `RemainingRetentionDays` indicates number of days after which soft deleted blob will be permanently deleted by blob service.

 For version 2019-12-12 and above, `List Blobs` returns the `RehydratePriority` element on Blob Storage or General Purpose v2 accounts if object is in rehydrate pending state.
 Valid values are `High`/`Standard`.
-For more information, see [Representation of Date-Time Values in Headers](Representation-of-Date-Time-Values-in-Headers.md).
 For detailed information about block blob tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/azure/storage/storage-blob-storage-tiers).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>